avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

  [^chosen]: __Chosen People:__ It is quite telling that that the biggest haters of the Jewish People throughout history derive their hatred from this exact verse.
 What infuriates them is that Jews are the conscience of the world, who recognize a higher Divine law than _patently immoral_ laws of dictators and kings, and even of elected governments (e.g. Pharaoh, Haman, and Hitler).
 On the other hand, it is important to remember that throughout history there have existed a few brave non-Jews who [feared God](https://rabbisacks.org/covenant-conversation/shemot/on-not-obeying-immoral-orders/) by defying patently immoral laws of their governments, e.g. the Egyptian midwives Shifra and Puah in [Exodus 1:17](https://mechon-mamre.org/p/pt/pt0201.htm), and modern day [righteous gentiles](https://en.wikipedia.org/wiki/Righteous_Among_the_Nations) who hid Jews from the Nazis at great risk to their own lives.

- [^depravity]: __IDF General Staff Depravity:__ (1) From the Oslo Accords to this day (2025) it is accurate to describe the IDF General Staff as depraved.
+ [^depravity]: __IDF General Staff Depravity:__ __(1)__ From the Oslo Accords to this day (2025) it is accurate to describe the IDF General Staff as _depraved_.
 Generals are promoted precisely because they are sycophants who have no interests in winning wars .
 (Reformed leftist historian [Dr. Gadi Taub](https://www.israelnationalnews.com/news/404518) further develops this theme).
 We saw this clearly in their criminal lack of preparation for the recent October 7 Hamas massacres (e.g. _Yoav Gallant_ - fired, _Ronen Bar_ - to be fired, _Herzl Halevi_ - resigned, _Yaron Finkelman_ - resigned, Avi Rosenfeld - should be court martialed, and especially [Aharon Haliva](https://www.israelnationalnews.com/news/381191) - resigned but should be court martialed and executed).
 We saw it in their denial that the so-called _Disengagement_ would be an existential disaster (e.g. _Shaul Mofaz_).
-We saw it in their lackluster execution of the _Second Lebanese War_ (e.g. _Dan Halutz_).
-On account of the IDF's generous early retirement benefits, they view the IDF just as a stepping stone in their future career path whether in politics or business, so they refrain from engaging in any politically incorrect activities that might even prevent them from so much as taking a vacation with their wives for a London shopping spree, because a UK court might indict them for "abusing the rights" of a poor Palestinian. _Note that the spectacular valor of the initial response of the civilian reservists to the October 7 massacres was very much in spite of the hysteria and lack of preparedness of the General Staff._ (2) They are promoted because they subscribe to the pseudo ethical creed of their _purity of arms_ philosophy.
-Note that the fundamental flaw of their military ethics guru _Asa Kasher_, who is worshiped by both the IDF and legal system, is that he recognizes that our Islamic enemies also have a valid claim to _Eretz Yisrael_ (English: Land of Israel) even though they stated to immigrate here only since the 1880s.
-Therefore in his opinion our wars are a "garden variety" land dispute.
-However it has finally (2025) become painfully obvious to the majority of sentient Israeli Jews, including secular ones, that the goal of our Islamic enemies is a religiously motivated  _jihad_ (English: _annihilation_) of our Jewish presence here, exactly like the Nazis wanted to do to European Jewry.
-Their claims about land rights are simply a pretext.
-Politically correct leftists prefer to forget about the 1929 Arab massacres before there was a significant "Zionist" presence here.
+We saw it in their lackluster execution of the _Second Lebanese War_ (e.g. _Dan Halutz_ who infamously sold his retirement stock porfolio the day before the war broke out).
+On account of the IDF's generous early retirement benefits, they view the IDF just as a stepping stone in their future career path whether in politics or business, so they refrain from engaging in any politically incorrect activities that might even prevent them from so much as taking a vacation with their wives for a London shopping spree, because a UK court might indict them for "abusing the rights" of a poor Palestinian. _Note that the spectacular valor of the initial response of the civilian reservists to the October 7 massacres was very much in spite of the hysteria and lack of preparedness of the General Staff._ __(2)__ They are promoted because they subscribe to the pseudo ethical creed of so-called _purity of arms_.
+Note that the fundamental flaw of their military ethics guru _Asa Kasher_, who is worshiped by both the IDF and legal system, is that he "recognizes" that our Islamic enemies also have a valid claim to _Eretz Yisrael_ (English: Land of Israel) even though they started to immigrate here only since the 1880s to become "koolies", and massively since the 1920s when the antisemitic British Foreign Office wanted to obstruct the _Balfour Declaration_.
+Therefore in _Kasher's_ opinion our wars are just a "garden variety" land dispute.
+However, it has finally (2025) become painfully obvious to the majority of sentient Israeli Jews, including secular ones, that the goal of our Islamic enemies is a religiously motivated  _jihad_ (English: _annihilation_) of our Jewish presence here, exactly like the Nazis wanted to do to European Jewry.
+Their claim about land rights is simply a pretext that ignoramuses and antisemites buy lock, stock, and barrel.
+Politically correct Israeli leftists prefer to forget about the 1929 Arab massacres before there was any significant "Zionist" presence here.
 Just listen to the regular Islamic rants from the Iranians.
 (Reformed leftist political scientist and former Labor _MK_ [Einat Wilf](https://www.linkedin.com/posts/einatwilf_seven-arab-states-declare-war-in-an-attempt-ugcPost-7196581590959874049-1eHt), and in more detail [here](https://www.youtube.com/watch?v=tOCCMaQ0rm0), further develops this theme).
 The enemy acts exactly like [Amalek](https://www.chabad.org/library/article_cdo/aid/3942715/jewish/Who-Were-Amalek-and-the-Amalekites.htm) did, and we must treat them accordingly.
 A Jewish society is fundamentally based upon the principle of reciprocal ethics.
 Aside from the fact that _Torah_ gives us these ethical commands, logically a person should not steal from or murder his neighbor is because he does not want his neighbor to do similar acts to him.
 However if our enemy hates us so much that his primary reason for living is to murder us, and he has the wherewithal to do so, then we have a _moral obligation_ to kill him first.
+Early opinion polls taken just after the October 7 masssacres, in both the PA and Gaza, showed that the vast majority of Muslims supported the massacres, and that thousands of Hamas "civilians" participated in the massacres.
+Even in Nazi Germany there were a small number of [righteous gentiles](https://en.wikipedia.org/wiki/Righteous_Among_the_Nations)  who attempted to save Jews, but no such incidents have  yet to be recorded among the Gazans.

 [^goldstein]: __Baruch Goldstein Massacre:__ The politically correct Israeli narrative is that Goldstein was a mass murderer.
 There were a large number of discrepancies in the testimony that are too long to discuss here, and that _Justice Shamgar_ admitted he simply chose to ignore.
 Peres had a huge motive to expel the "settlers" in order to make good on his promise to Arafat that he be given a [Judenrein](https://en.wikipedia.org/wiki/Judenfrei) Palestinian state because the treaty that the _Knesset_ and the people accepted did not call for such expulsions.
 As my article clearly shows, the Oslo implementation was based on massive government lies - the most egregious being the government's hiding of Arafat's responsibility for years of terrorism that resulted in thousands of deaths.
 The judicial system "rubber stamped" all government decisions that tread on "settler's" rights where the most egregious were stripping them of their gun permits, and ten years later the Gush Katif _Disengagement_ expulsion, and they "rubber stamped" administrative detention of anti-Oslo activists that "magically" stopped as soon as Bibi was first elected PM in 1996.
 There is no longer any _prima facie_ reason to believe in the objectivity of the Oslo judiciary.
 Therefore, I rely on the leaker's statement that Goldstein was framed.